February 20, 2024

 Blurb: The final year of high school approaches, and Lucy is ready to break.
 Too many of her friends have died.
 Too many monsters have taken their bite.
 And now Lucy must face her greatest challenge of all: the end of everything she knows.
 With high school disappearing and the world before her, Lucy must make her choice on what's to come.
 But with the rise of an old enemy who's been stalking her for three years - and a rapidly dwindling supply of allies - can Lucy even make it to graduation?
 And more importantly, does she want to?
 (Amazon excerpt)

 Review: First off...DISCLAIMER: I received this novel from the author in exchange for an honest review.
 And the author being B.C.
-Johnson, you all know I've been campaigning for his first Deadgirl book with all my might since 2012, when the original version came out.
+Johnson, you all know I've been campaigning for his first Deadgirl book with all my might since 2013, when I read the original version.
 Also, B.C.
 Johnson and me have stayed in touch, if sporadically, for the whole time.
 I'm not what you would call a friend of his though, only a fan of his work.
 And an unbiased one.
 As usual, this review is the love child of my penchant for quirky, uniquely worded books and B.C.
 Johnson's ability to deliver them.

 THE LONG GAME